Supporting Energy Transition And Solar Development In Senegal

 Meridiam, a French infrastructure asset manager, invested in the largest West African solar PV farm in Méouane, Senegal.

 Méouane grid-connected solar photovoltaic plant holds an installed capacity of 29.49 MWp, covering an area of 64 hectares.
 Approximately 90% of Senegal energy demand is currently met with fossil fuel which implies a high carbon intensity for the grid.
-Méouane project directly contributes to diversify the energy mix and reduce the country dependence to fossil fuel and contributes to save governmental energy spending.
+Méouane project directly contributes to diversify the energy mix and reduce the country dependence on fossil fuel and contributes to saving governmental energy spending.
 In collaboration with local authorities, a reforestation program was established to compensate the land occupied by construction and implement a green belt against silting.